 In our calculation, we’ll assume you drive 13,500 miles per year.
 This is the average number of miles driven per year in the U.S. according to the U.S. Department of Transportation.

 Important Note: The U.S. Department of Energy uses the term “eGallon.” eGallon is the cost of electricity to “fuel” a electric vehicle, compared to a similar gas-powered vehicle.

 The following data from Choose Energy compares price per gallon versus price per eGallon:

 |State||Price per gallon||Price per eGallon||Cost difference|

-But this value alone doesn’t help us calculate the cost of charging a Tesla.
-In other words, we need to use the price per kilowatt-hour (kWh) versus the price of a gallon of gas.
-While noting, we express the battery capacity of an electric vehicle in terms of kWh.
+We’ll use the price per kilowatt-hour (kWh) versus the price of a gallon of gas, in our calculation.
+While we express the battery capacity of an electric vehicle in terms of kWh.

-To put this cost into perspective, the below-shown table compares average energy prices in the U.S.
+According to Nationwide, the average electricity rate was 13.7 cents per kWh in February 2021.
+To put this cost into perspective, the below table compares average energy prices in the U.S.

 |Date||Gasoline cost per gallon||Electricity cost per kWh|